Mschuddings/ddev-axe_a11y/README.md

 It will open the report automatically in your browser.

+It is possible to test multiple urls via for example: ddev axe_a11y https://www.example.be https://www.example2.be https://www.example.be

 ## Previous reports.

 All reports will be in your .ddev/axe_a11y folder.